mukundathmaram014/Random/Dynamic DRAM and Cache Idea/README.md

-This Idea was inspired by learning about caches in my digital logic and computer organization class.
-We learnt about the idea of spatial locality that basically meant that if the cache fetched a specific address from the DRAM, it was likely to also fetch nearby addresses soon so the cache brought a whole block of addresses from the DRAM into the cache.
+This idea was inspired by learning about caches in my Digital Logic and Computer Organization class.
+We studied the concept of spatial locality, which means that if the cache fetches a particular address from DRAM, it’s likely to access nearby addresses soon after.
+To take advantage of this, the cache fetches not just one address but an entire block of consecutive addresses.

-However, right now the cache is just fetching whatever addresses are directly adjacent to one another, but woulden't it be more optimal if the addresses that are used more are grouped together?
-An analogy is your keyboard, as the keys are not just listed alphabetically but are grouped together based on what is more frequently used together.
-Similarly, the following explores whether the DRAM dynamically shifting itself to group more frequently used addresses closer together results in a lower cache miss rate for instruction sets.
+Currently, the cache simply fetches addresses that are physically adjacent to one another.
+But wouldn’t it be more efficient if addresses that are frequently used together were also stored close together?
+A good analogy is a keyboard: the keys aren’t arranged alphabetically, but instead grouped based on which ones are often used together to improve typing efficiency.

+Similarly, this project explores whether dynamically reorganizing DRAM so that frequently accessed addresses are grouped together can lead to a lower cache miss rate for instruction sets.

-I first used a regular cache and dram, and visualized and calculated the miss rate for a small set of instructions:
+I began by simulating a standard cache–DRAM setup and visualizing the resulting miss rate for a small set of instructions: